Hiring is the most significant decision you make in your business, and it’s the hardest one to fix if you get it wrong.

 Make sure you get clear answers to your questions.
 If answers are vague, push for clarity.

 Hiring mistakes are really expensive.
 They cost a lot of money, and more important, cause you and the organization pain and stress.
-Spend the time to on your hiring process to get this critical skill right!
+Spend the time on your hiring process to get this critical skill right!

 Check out a great course on Hiring A-Players here: